 Many girls with ADHD are left undiagnosed because their symptoms look different.
 One big difference is that girls are less rebellious, less defiant, and generally less “difficult” than boys.
 Sadly, they lose out due to their good behavior.
 Girls with ADHD are more compliant, and are not as easy to spot.
 Often they are left to drift along from one school year to the next, never working up to their potential and suffering silently.
 In this interview, Dr. Patricia Quinn discussed the challenges faced by girls with ADHD.

 One of the things that many ADHD publications advise at this time of year is to start the year off by letting your professors or teachers know about your 504 accommodations.
-Accommodations are alterations made in the classroom that students … Read More
+Accommodations … Read More

 The rate of anxiety disorders is much higher in people with ADHD than in the general public.
 There is also a higher rate of depression among people who have ADHD than the general population.
 ADHD often comes with a host of other issues such as learning disabilities, anxiety and depression.
 But depression may be the most life-threatening condition of all.

 Edge Foundation has been busy this fall appearing at conferences and meetings where people living ADHD are talking about it and figuring out what works and what doesn’t to cope.
-We’ve loved meeting so many of you and are inspired … Read More
+We’ve loved … Read More